Proven-Paradox/shaper-system/Handbook.md

 > The first Utility XU-808 takes is Asceticism, reasoning that its benefits align with things a machine should be able to do anyway.
 Enhanced Sight also makes them better equipped to gather data for their scientific pursuits.
 >
 > Marona spends a lot of time delving in dungeons, and decides to take some Utilities to help in those situations.
 She starts with Speak with the Ancient Dead, allowing her to interrogate any corpses they find in their adventures.
 She also takes Whispered Wisdom so she can provide the party with extra information with her Lore check.

+### Talents
+Talents represent major modifications to your character’s abilities.
+They either apply more broadly or have much higher influence than Lessons.
+A character starts with one Talent and gains another when reaching a [Max Potential](#max-potential) divisible by 5 (5, 10, 15…).
+They come with the Max Potential increase and do not cost additional XP.

+Talents are described in more detail in [Chapter 9](#chapter-9-talents).

+> Upon reaching Max Potential 5, XU-808 immediately decides to pick the Flight talent, adding a jetpack to their arsenal.
+>
+> Meanwhile Marona wants more power in her build.
+Looking over the Talents, she decides to take Overwhelming Force, allowing her to add her Toughness to her Mental Offense, significantly boosting her damage output.

 ------------
 # Chapter 4: Abilities